ddigiorg/htm-python/README.md

 #Hierarchical Temporal Memory (HTM)

-A simple python implementation of Numenta's HTM algorithm.
-The purpose of this project is to develop a foundational understanding of the basic neuroscience principles of the cortex and apply algorithms using that knowlege.
+This project is a simple Python implementation of Numenta's HTM algorithm along with visualization software using OpenGL.
+The purpose of this project is to achieve a foundational understanding of cortical neuroscience principles and demonstrate these intelligence principles by implementing HTM algorithms.

+So far the code models layer 3b of the cortex, which provides sequence memory inference.

 ##Structure of the Cortex

 ####Cortex

 The human cortex is about 2-3mm thick with many regions arranged in a hierarchy.
-Some well-known regions include the frontal lobe, parietal lobe, occipical lobe, and temporal lobe.
+Some basic regions include:
++ Frontal Lobe:
++ Parietal Lobe:
++ Occipical Lobe: vision
++ Temporal Lobe:

 ####Region